 - High stress

-Call 219-SAVE(7283) today to schedule your HeartSaver CT, a CT scan of the heart to assess hard calcium deposits, for only $50 today.
+Call 219-SAVE(7283) today to schedule your HeartSaver CT, a CT heart scan to assess hard calcium deposits, for only $50 today.

 HeartSaver CT is only one of the screenings used to determine a person’s risk for heart disease.
 At Arkansas Heart Hospital, we offer an entire program: Keep the Beat, dedicated to assessing risk of heart disease.
 Click here to learn about our Keep the Beat screening which is a cardiac screening consisting of nine components including a HeartSaver CT.
 Each component helps us build your cardiovascular risk profile.